atisharma/pluto/README.md

 # Pluto

 Pluto is a graphical spectrum analyzer for Squeezelite and the Pimoroni unicorn hat HD, that pipes output from cava.
+Requires most recent cava master branch.

 Many music.
 Much blinkenlights.